StarRocks/starrocks/docs/administration/resource_group.md

   > The amount of memory that can be used for queries is indicated by the `query_pool` parameter.
 For more information about the parameter, see [Memory management](Memory_management.md).

 - `concurrency_limit`

   This parameter specifies the upper limit of concurrent queries in a resource group.
 It is used to avoid system overload caused by too many concurrent queries.
+This parameter takes effect only when it is set greater than 0.
+Default: 0.

 On the basis of the above resource consumption restrictions, you can further restrict the resource consumption for big queries with the following parameters:

 - `big_query_cpu_second_limit`: This parameter specifies the upper time limit of CPU occupation for a big query.
 Concurrent queries add up the time.
 The unit is second.
+This parameter takes effect only when it is set greater than 0.
+Default: 0.
+- `big_query_scan_rows_limit`: This parameter specifies the upper limit of row count that a big query can scan.
+This parameter takes effect only when it is set greater than 0.
+Default: 0.
 - `big_query_mem_limit`: This parameter specifies the upper limit of memory usage of a big query.
 The unit is byte.
+This parameter takes effect only when it is set greater than 0.
+Default: 0.

 > **NOTE**
 >